 The second studio course (EDIT 6200) also involves an independent project, but one that must meet instructional design criteria.
 EDIT 6190 and our department's instructional design course (EDIT 6170) are prerequisite to this course.
-Therefore, students enter EDIT 6200 armed with an introductory set of computer and design skills from EDIT 6190 and a introductory set of instructional design skills from EDIT 6190 and a introductory set of an independent project while being exposed to additional design literature specific to their project specifications.
+Therefore, students enter EDIT 6200 armed with an introductory set of computer and design skills from EDIT 6190 and a introductory set of instructional design skills from EDIT 6170 and are given the task of applying these in the creation of an independent project while being exposed to additional design literature specific to their project specifications.
 The project must be web-based and involve a significant interactive component.
 These students also play a role on the EDIT 6210 Team projects, as per the next paragraph.